trxxxxkov/chxxxxbot/README.md

 ## Contributions

 #### Everyone is welcome to participate!
-Suggestions, improvements, and corrections will be greatly appreciated.
+The project needs help not only with improvements and additions to the codebase but also with ideas!
+The main goal of the project can only be achieved by working through numerous details that are hard to foresee in advance, but when encountered, make you think, "Oh!
+This is so natural and convenient!"
+If you have any suggestions that you would like to see implemented in this project, please feel free to write either in the [Issues section](https://github.com/trxxxxkov/chxxxxbot/issues) or contact the project author through [Telegram](https://t.me/trxxxxkov) or [email](trxxxxkov@gmail.com).

 ## FAQ